libffi/libffi/README.md

 Status
 ======

-libffi-3.4.4 was released on October 23, 2022.
+libffi-3.4.5 was released on February 15, 2024.
 Check the libffi web page for updates: <URL:http://sourceware.org/libffi/>.